 Building Santa Barbara Spanish Architectural details

 Santa Barbara is well known for Spanish architectural details.
 One way to improve the perceived value of your project is to build them into your own project.
 This Spanish-style chimney is actually a faux chimney, built with traditional materials.
+It was something I thought would be cool to add.

 Here, another photo of the clay vents and chimney.
 Cherokee Creek flagstone and California Gold gravel were installed.
+Flagstone “steps” provide a hard surface to walk on, and the gravel provides permeability.
+This landscape technique is also less expensive because there is not as much stone cutting involved.

 Rebuilding Small Historic Spanish Homes in Santa Barbara